atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 						- maybe automatically grab the page title from the html tags (title or meta/ogl tags).
 						- flag for review (is site inactive?) based on the http resp code
 				- categorization schema
-					- Concept - what are we working with
+					- Concept - what thing is the tool working with
 						- Identity
 							- DID
 							- Handle